 Home to a strong network of cutting-edge hospitals and healthcare systems, New Jersey outpaces the nation on several quality measures, according to the latest Hospital Performance Report from the New Jersey Department of Health.

-Among the State’s 110 hospitals and 70 acute care hospitals, 4 are nationally ranked and 45 others meet national high performing standards, according to U.S. News & World Report’s 2016-2017 Best Hospitals rankings.
-Topping the list is Hackensack University Medical Center, which was ranked the #1 hospital in New Jersey and nationally ranked in 4 adult specialties, including cardiology and heart surgery.
+Among the State’s 112 hospitals and 71 acute care hospitals, 4 are nationally ranked and 35 others meet national high performing standards, according to U.S. News & World Report’s 2017-2018 Best Hospitals rankings.
+Topping the list is Hackensack University Medical Center, which was ranked the #1 hospital in New Jersey and nationally ranked in 3 adult specialties, including neurology and neurosurgery.

-A strong alignment of academic institutions, medical schools, hospitals and the private sector has helped make the State a hotbed for innovation.
+A strong alignment of New Jersey’s hospitals, medical schools, academic institutions, and the private sector has helped make the State a hotbed for innovation.
 As a result, companies located here are on the forefront of bringing innovative treatments and products to market.
-In 2014, more than 1,100 medicines were making their way through New Jersey companies’ pipelines.
-The following year saw greater than 50% of FDA product approvals coming from companies with a footprint in the State.
+In 2017, 50% of FDA novel drug approvals came from companies with a footprint in the State.
 Of the 200 new heart disease and stroke medications currently in development nationwide, 49 are being developed by New Jersey companies.